charbugs/donkey-lisp/README.md

 ; empty list
 (print (list))

-; a list can have mixed element types
+; A list can have mixed element types.
 (print (list 1 "foo" 3))

 ; list of lists